Shawarma Rice with White Sauce (in one pot)

-This one pot Shawarma Rice recipe is my top go-to quick dishes to make for busy weekdays.
-What's not to love about yellow rice with white sauce that gets cooked all in one pot and will take you no more than 40 minutes?!
+This one pot shawarma rice recipe is my top go-to quick meal to make for busy weekdays.
+What’s not to love about fragrant yellow basmati rice that cooks with shawarma seasoned chicken, all in one pot?
+Serve with a simple salad and drizzle generously with my quick white sauce.
+This meal will be on the table in under 40 minutes from start to finish!

-This recipe will take about 10 minutes of hands on time, and then you're just waiting for everything to cook.
-It's incredibly easy.
-Here's how it goes:
+This recipe will take about 10 minutes of active cooking time, and then you’re just waiting for everything to cook.
+It’s incredibly easy.
+Here’s how it goes:

-- In a pan with raised sides (or a small pot), add some olive oil and sear the chicken pieces for 3-4 minutes on each side until they're golden.
-Remove them from the pan
+- In a pan with raised sides (or a small pot), sear the chicken pieces until they’re golden.
+Remove them from the pan.

 - Add the onions and cook for a few minutes until softened.
 Then add the garlic and the spices and continue cooking a further few minutes

-- Add the washed rice, stir, then add the chicken back on top
+- Add the washed rice, stir, then add the chicken back on top.
+Add water, cover and cook for 20 minutes on low heat.

 If you tried these recipes, please consider leaving a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page – I’d love to hear from you!
 You can also hop on over to Instagram and say hello!